NDNS-Struct-NL/Struct-NL-2026/index.md

 ### Call for abstracts

-In addition to the keynote talks by invited speakers, there will be a possibility to present contributed talks (15 + 5).
+In addition to the keynote talks by invited speakers, there will be a possibility to present contributed talks.
 If you would like to be considered for one of these talks, please send a maximum **250-word abstract**.
 The topic of your presentation should align with the SAG's core theme of **Structure-Preserving Numerical Methods** and can cover areas such as:
 * **Geometric Foundations:** Variational, Hamiltonian, or metriplectic formulations of field theories